eesahasan1/Data-Engineering-Repository/terraform_gcp/README.md

 ```
 > ***Note: there are two keys, ".pub" key can be shared, but the other must be kept private.***

-3. Add SSH Key to GCP:
+**3. Add SSH Key to GCP**

+- Display the public key using cat ~/.ssh/KEY_FILENAME.pub.
-    - In the GCP console, navigate to Compute Engine > Settings.
-Add the public SSH key under Metadata.
+- In GCP Console, navigate to Compute Engine > Metadata and add the public SSH key.
-    - Use cat `~/.ssh/gcp.pub` to display the key and copy its contents into the SSH key field in the GCP Console.

 ## Creating and Accessing a VM Instance
-Creating a VM instance:
+Creating a VM instance.

+**1. Terraform Configuration**
-- The following terraform configuration sets up the VM with all the required options and dependencies:
+- The following Terraform configuration was used to set up the VM with all the necessary options and dependencies:

 ```bash
 # Resource block for creating a virtual machine (VM) instance on Google Cloud Platform (GCP)